-UFV is currently developing graduate programs designed to address the development needs of professionals in the Fraser Valley.
+UFV is currently developing graduate programs in applied professional areas designed to address the development needs of professionals in the Fraser Valley.
 These programs will also be accessible to professionals from the rest of the province and beyond.
 Our office handles the development and administration of graduate studies programs at UFV.
 The Senate Graduate Studies committee (GSC) provides the University Senate with advice and recommendations concerning graduate program development, policies and standards.

 A graduate certificate is an integrated group of courses designed to meet specific educational needs of a group, such as continuing education or accreditation for a particular profession; respond to a specific government mandate; or provide competency in an emerging, interdisciplinary area.
 A graduate certificate provides students with formal recognition of the mastery of clearly defined applied skills.